Photo Credit: Bryn Sillorequez

 - My Journey to Adaptive Rock Climbing (by Enock Glidden) - Enock shares path of exploration, determination, and perseverance to let no fences stop him from adventure, including climbing.

 - Adaptive Climbing: It's About Climbing Independence (by Stefani Dawn) - Rand Abbott has been trying to become a certified guide, but he keeps hearing "no" because he is in a wheelchair.
 There is a need for leadership and adaptive climbing representation in the guiding world.
-Rand seeks to overcome these biases against those with disabilities, aiming to develop the first Single Pitch Instructor Adaptive guide certification.
+Rand seeks to overcome these biases against those with disabilities, aiming to develop an adaptive guide certification.
 In November 2022, Rand hosted the first adaptive-climber-lead adaptive climbing clinic in partnership with the California Climbing School in Joshua Tree, California.

 ADAPTIVE CLIMBING EDITION